 Your privacy and confidentiality is always our top priority.
 Evaluation findings and treatment recommendations (including drug test results) are only disclosed to individuals for whom you have given us written permission to communicate with.
 The only exception to this rule of confidentiality is in cases of child abuse and the risk of suicidal or homicidal behavior.

 Clients with out-of-network insurance coverage are eligible for reimbursement based on their plan.
 Clients are encouraged to speak to their insurance provider in determining the nature of their policy, proper protocol for submitting claims, and expected reimbursement rate.

-Quick Response Substance Abuse Evaluation: Cost – $395, includes a 1.5-hour clinical interview, drug test, contact with all necessary third parties (school, employer, attorney, etc.), and a letter stating the evaluation findings and treatment recommendations. – Payment is required at the time of the evaluation.
+Quick Response Substance Abuse Evaluation: Includes a 1.5-hour clinical interview, drug test, contact with all necessary third parties (school, employer, attorney, etc.), and a letter stating the evaluation findings and treatment recommendations. – Payment is required at the time of the evaluation.

-Gateway – Intensive Group Counseling: Cost – $1,760 plus $260 for the cost of four drug tests, includes 16 group counseling session which meet 2-times per week for 8-weeks plus four drug test which are administered randomly throughout the 8-week program, payment in full in required prior to the start of group participation.
+Gateway – Intensive Group Counseling: Includes 16 group counseling session which meet 2-times per week for 8-weeks plus four drug test which are administered randomly throughout the 8-week program – Payment in full in required prior to the start of group participation.